Evidence Based Practice for the Medical Librarian

-- Identify and explain the concept, issues and process of EBM
+- Identify and explain the 6 steps in the practice of EBP

 - Identify the parts of a well-built clinical question

-- Identify at least three roles that librarians can undertake in providing EBM training and support to health care professionals
+- Identify at least 4 roles for librarians in supporting EBP education and practice for health care professionals

 - What is EBM?